Highlighting items with voice (iOS)

 });

 You can test it: run the app, navigate to the second view and say: List all available items.
-The AI assistant will list all items added to the table.
+The AI agent will list all items added to the table.
 Then navigate back to the first view and say this command again.
-The AI assistant will reply with: There are no items on this screen.
+The AI agent will reply with: There are no items on this screen.

 Step 3: Add the highlighting functions to the app